Frederic Dreyer: Early years

 At Dartmouth Dreyer performed well in his examinations and was placed fifth in his term.
 He then served as a midshipman in HMS Anson (1893–1896) and HMS Barfleur (1896–1897).
 In nearly all his subsequent examinations for promotions he obtained Class 1 certificates—for sub-lieutenant, lieutenant (July 1898, while aboard HMS Repulse) and then gunnery lieutenant.
 In 1900 he authored a book called How to Get a First Class in Seamanship.
-He came first in his class of three in the advanced course for gunnery and torpedo lieutenants at the Royal Naval College, Greenwich in 1901, after which he was posted to the staff of the gunnery school at Sheerness.
+He came first in his class of three in the advanced course for gunnery and torpedo lieutenants at the Royal Naval College, Greenwich, in 1901, after which he was posted to the staff of the gunnery school at Sheerness.
 He served as gunnery officer to the cruiser HMS Scylla for annual manoeuvres during summer 1902, then was lent to the protected cruiser HMS Hawke for a trooping trip to the Mediterranean (August–September 1902).
 He was appointed to the battleship HMS Hood in the Mediterranean from September 1902, but the ship's rudder had been damaged and the ship proceeded home to be repaired and paid off at Plymouth.
 Dreyer was reappointed to the Hawke on 13 January 1903 for another trooping voyage to Malta, and when she was paid off in March, he was appointed to the staff of HMS Excellent, then under the command of Captain Percy M. Scott.
-After two months at Excellent, Scott submitted Dreyer's name for appointment as Gunnery Officer to the new battleship HMS Exmouth.
+After two months at Excellent, Scott submitted Dreyer's name for appointment as gunnery officer to the new battleship HMS Exmouth.

 From June 1903, Dreyer was posted as gunnery officer to the Exmouth in the Mediterranean.
 In 1904 Exmouth became the flagship of the British Home Fleet whereupon he became gunnery advisor to the Commander-in-Chief, Admiral Sir Arthur Wilson.
 From 1904 to 1907 Exmouth came first in the Home Fleet's (later Channel Fleet) gunlayer tests and battle practices.
 In 1905 he served on a calibration committee chaired by the Inspector of Target Practice, Rear Admiral Percy Scott.
 He was posted as experimental gunnery officer to the first dreadnought battleship HMS Dreadnought on her experimental cruise of 1907 on "Special Service" to assist with gunnery trials.

 Admiralty and war service

-On his return, and upon the recommendation of Admiral Wilson, Dreyer was promoted commander and appointed Assistant to the Director of Naval Ordnance (DNO), John Jellicoe.
+On his return, and upon the recommendation of Admiral Wilson, Dreyer was promoted commander and appointed an Assistant to the Director of Naval Ordnance (DNO), John Jellicoe.
 At the end of 1907 he assisted in the trials of Arthur Hungerford Pollen's Argo rangefinder mounting and plotter on the cruiser HMS Ariadne.
 He returned to the Admiralty, under the new DNO Captain Reginald Bacon and remained there until 1909, when he was appointed commander (executive officer) in the new dreadnought HMS Vanguard, then completing in Barrow-in-Furness.
 In 1910 Dreyer was invited by Vice Admiral Jellicoe to be his flag commander, first in HMS Prince of Wales (flagship of the Atlantic Fleet) and then in HMS Hercules (flagship of the 2nd Division of the Home Fleet).